tob123/jitsi/README.md

 Running turn in docker helps in terms of isolating coturn from the rest of the network.
 # automatic building #
 All containers needed for jitsi are rebuilt on a daily basis using gitlab ci/cd: this helps to update dependencies / identify and fix CVE's.
-# overview of daemons / ports overview
+# overview of daemons / ports
 ````
               Public ip 23.X.Y.Z
   +----------------------------------------------------------------+